dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 print(f'Your total is {player_total}')

 # If the total is greater than 11, the player busts and loses immediately

-# Deal one card to the dealer and print its value

 # If the value of the dealer's card is less than 7, give the dealer a second card
 # Else, the dealer's second card is 0